Berlin risks being 'culprit' for stalling EU, warns Green MEP

 By Eric Maurice

-German politicians should think more about the consequences for Europe of the current political deadlock in Berlin, Green MEP Reinhard Buetikofer has warned.
+German politicians should think more about the consequences for Europe resulting from the current political deadlock in Berlin, Green MEP Reinhard Buetikofer has warned.

 "I'm not sure the European consequences of what we do in Berlin are really on the top of the agenda for everybody," Buetikofer - who participated in the failed coalition talks in Germany - said on Thursday (23 November).